Build Your Own Telescope For The Ultimate Experience

 A Simple Method Of Attaching The Telescope

-The above view shows the business end of the telescope, with
+The above view shows the business end of my DIY telescope, with lens

-Notice the simple attachment method used to affix the telescope to the
+hood in place.
+Notice the simple attachment method used to affix the telescope

 The street L shown has polished and lubricated threads and